Moller t-channel

 Topologyt-channel

 Symmetry factorCounts overcounting in the perturbation series.
 If a diagram has internal symmetries—ways to relabel internal lines and get the same diagram back—the symmetry factor divides that out.
-Most QED diagrams have S=1; the vacuum polarization bubble has S=1/2 because swapping the two internal fermion lines gives the same diagram.1.0
+In QED, most diagrams have S=1 because fermion arrows break the symmetry between internal lines.1.0

 Divergence finite